BharathR8/AwesomeMovie.com/README.md

 Technologies: jQuery,JavaScript,HTML5,CSS3

-How to run the application: Go to the AwesomeMovie.com folder -> Open the index.html file
+How to run the application: Download the Project -> Go to the AwesomeMovie.com folder -> Open the index.html file